MLRadfys/AE-VAE/index.md

 ![Image](https://github.com/MichaelLempart/AE-VAE/blob/gh-pages/resources/Img1_AE.JPG)

 We see that similar digits are plottet next to each other, i.eg. the digit 0 and the digit 6.

-Now we can sample from the latent space
+From the 2D plot, we got a grasp on where the latent space is.
+Lets use this knowledge and sample from a the space.

 ```python
 def reconstruct_image(ae, r0=(-5, 10), r1=(-10, 5), n=12):